Skip to main content

 02What is a good profit margin for a Shopify store?

-It depends heavily on your model.
-Dropshipping often runs thin at 5–10% net margin; private-label and print-on-demand stores typically target 15–25%; strong brands with good AOV and repeat customers can clear 25%+.
-Anything under 5% net is fragile — a small rise in ad costs or returns can wipe it out.
-Use this calculator to see your real net margin after every Shopify and payment fee, not just gross margin.
+Typical Shopify net margin: 10–20% is healthy for most stores.
+Dropshipping typically runs 5–10%; private-label and POD aim for 15–25%; strong brands clear 25%+.
+Under 5% is fragile — a small ad spike or returns bump can wipe it out.
+This calculator shows real net margin after every fee, not just gross.

 03Does Shopify charge a transaction fee if I use Shopify Payments?